KevinMidboe/ISPDowntimeMonitor/README.md

 This saves a pdf of the page to `pdfExports/` within the project folder, and logs the uptime status to the database.

 # Running as a service
-If on any linux platform you should have `systemd` installed.
-We want to create a service that both runs & restarts our webserver if necessary and want a scheduled job to run for scraping.
+If running on any linux platform you should have `systemd` installed.
+We want to create a service that both runs & restarts our webserver if necessary and that runs our scrape command on a scheduled interval.

-Remember to replace `YOUR_PROJECT_DIRECTORY` w/ the full path to where you have the `ISPDowntimeMonitor/` folder.
+Remember to replace `YOUR_PROJECT_DIRECTORY` with the full path to where you have the `ISPDowntimeMonitor/` folder.

-Main server start service:
+Service for running start server command:
 ```
 # /etc/systemd/system/ispmonitor.service

 [Unit]
 Description=ISP monitor daemon
-Wants=isp-scraper.timer

 [Service]
 WorkingDirectory=YOUR_PROJECT_DIRECTORY
 ExecStart=/usr/bin/yarn start
  ExecStartPre=/usr/bin/docker start mongodb
-Restart=always

 # Restart service after 10 seconds if node service crashes
 RestartSec=10
+Restart=always

 # Output to syslog
 StandardOutput=syslog